pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server brand [COMMAND-OPTIONS]

-      Display information on the WBEM server.
+      Display the brand of the server.

-      Display brand information on the current server if it is available.
-This is typically the definition of the server implementor.
+      Brand information is defined by the server implementor and may or may not be available.
+Pywbem attempts to collect the brand information from multiple sources.

     Options:
       -h, --help  Show this message and exit.